-How do I record a podcast?
+How do I publish a podcast?

 In the series "Podcasts - everything you need to know to get started" we take a closer look at different aspects of ...